danielbanko/danielbanko.github.io/README.md

 # Welcome to my site
 <br>
-I graduated from **Swarthmore College** (in May 2017) with an Honors major in **Economics** and minor in **Psychology**.
+I graduated from **Swarthmore College** (in May 2017) with an Honors major in **Economics** and Honors minor in **Psychology**.
 I am currently  working as a **Research Assistant** at the **Consumer Financial Protection Bureau** in Washington, DC as part of a two-year fellowship program in the Office of Research.

 ## Research Interests

-I am interested in the cross-section of Economics and Psychology focusing on consumer behavior, judgment and decision-making, and social preferences.
-I hope to earn a PhD in economics after my employment term expires at the CFPB.
+I am interested in the cross-section of Economics and Psychology focusing on consumer behavior, judgment, and decision-making.
+I hope to earn a PhD in economics after my employment expires at the CFPB.

 ## Work Experience
 - Research Assistant, Swarthmore College (Summer 2015-Spring 2017)